 Azadeh Vahedi, Ph.D.
-Student, Mechanical Engineering
+Candidate, Mechanical Engineering

 Azadeh Vahedi received her MSc in Material Science and Engineering from the University of Islamic Azad University, Science and Research Branch from Tehran, Iran in 2013 within the area of Magnetic properties of Ceramics.
 Prior to that she obtained over 3 years of industrial experiences in production of tiles and ceramics as a R&D manager.
 She has started her work at CACT as a research assistant from 2016 under the supervision of Prof. Javad Mostaghimi.
 Her thesis project focuses on “improvement of photocatalytic property of Fe3O4-TiO2- RGO core-shell nanoparticles” for antibacterial surfaces.
 During the last two years, she worked in collaboration with Cell & system Biology department on two different topics as well: 1-Investigation on Biocidal activity and repeatability of titanium dioxide coating under UV and ambient light.
 2-Laboratory and Field tests on Antibacterial Sink trap: Investigating on the bactericidal activity of the charged copper-lined siphon trap against the DH5α Escherichia coli strain for various exposure time lengths.